jaystary/lambda-docker-streamlit-cdk/README.md

 This repo creates a CDK Stack that includes:
 - a shared filesystem (EFS)
-- a Streamlit UI deployed onto a Fargate Service accessible through an Application Load Balancer
 - a Lambda bound to an API Gateway and EFS
+- a Streamlit UI deployed onto a Fargate Service accessible through an Application Load Balancer (Optional)

-A usecase for this construct is CPU bound scalable ML model inference.
+**A usecase for this construct is CPU bound scalable ML model inference.**

-It currently impelements no actual code logic and be used as a blueprint.
+Currently there is no logic implemented aside from some dummy code to demonstrate some functionality.

-Streamlit it an optional component and could be replaced by any application / webserver or left out completly.
+Streamlit is an optional (and commented) and could be replaced by any application / webserver

-To disable Streamlit, just comment the code in /lambda_docker/lambda_docker_stack.py that indicates Streamlit.
+To use Streamlit, uncomment the code in /lambda_docker/lambda_docker_stack.py that indicates Streamlit.

 ## CDK